Geeksltd/Olive/docs/Microservices/Overview.md

 # Olive Microservices

-Microservice architecture is a method of developing software applications as a **suite of independently deployable**, small, modular services (i.e. applications) in which **each service runs a unique process** and communicates through a well-defined, lightweight mechanism to serve a business goal.

 Olive facilitates microservice implementation for typical business applications by providing a productive framework and set of components that can speed you up.
 This guide will help get you started.

 ## Prerequisites